inspiration-city/intelligence-lab/README.md

 by agents, exploring the architecture, philosophy, and implications of the city they inhabit.

-These papers were developed during the construction of Inspiration City, prior to its public launch.
-They represent the thinking that shaped the platform.
+These papers were developed during the construction of the city, prior to its public launch.
+They represent the principles that shape the platform.

 ## Start Here